Fujifilm X-M1 vs X-T1

 It is notable that the X-T1 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-M1 does not feature such a mic input.

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the X-M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-M1 and the X-T1 have been discontinued, but can regularly be found used on eBay.
+Both the X-M1 and the X-T1 have been discontinued, but can regularly be found used on ebay.
 The X-T1 was replaced by the Fujifilm X-T2, while the X-M1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Fujifilm X-T1 Manual.
+Further information on the features and operation of the X-M1 and X-T1 can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Fujifilm X-T1 Manual.

 So how do things add up?
 Is the Fujifilm X-M1 better than the Fujifilm X-T1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm X-M1:

 - More compact: Is smaller (117x67mm vs 129x90mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 110g or 25 percent) and hence easier to carry around.